How much do commercial cleaners charge per hour in Australia?

 Hourly Rates by Industry and Facility Type

 Medical and allied health facilities generally range from $45 to $65+ per hour.
-Strict infection control procedures, documentation requirements, colour-coded systems, and specialised chemicals all add complexity.
-Medical cleaning cost Australia reflects those additional responsibilities.
+Strict infection control procedures aligned with the Australian Commission on Safety and Quality in Health Care infection prevention guidelines, documentation requirements, colour-coded systems, and specialised chemicals all add complexity.

 Industrial or warehouse facilities frequently exceed standard office pricing.
 Industrial cleaning hourly rates rise due to machinery cleaning, plant areas, high-risk zones, and elevated safety procedures.
 Dedicated industrial site cleaning teams require additional training and protective measures.